These Indoor Toxins Thrive In Winter. Here’s Where They're Hiding

 Roof leaks are a common space that mold spreads, via the drywall, ceilings, and floors.
 I have another patient who’s an eager do-it-yourself type.
 He noticed a roof leak that had been going on for months and took it upon himself to repair it.
 When he opened the ceiling, his family got much sicker.
 The leak had triggered a massive growth of toxic mold.
 Inadvertently, he had spread the mycotoxins throughout his home, where his wife and children became quite ill.

 Your mold exposure could also be coming from your work environment.
-The EPA has construction guidelines to avoid mold and guidelines to remediate mold, and some states, such as Massachusetts, have recommendations for how to handle water damage in commercial buildings and schools.
+The EPA has construction guidelines1 to avoid mold and guidelines to remediate mold2, and some states, such as Massachusetts, have recommendations for how to handle water damage in commercial buildings and schools.
 Unfortunately, though, the Occupational Safety and Health Administration (OSHA) has no federal standards or recommendations for airborne concentrations of mold or mold spores.

 If you do discover mold at work, tell your supervisor immediately.
 Your employer may be responsible for remediation.
 OSHA also has guidelines for removing mold from workplace environments.